 WH1000-XM4 Noise fix

 After three years of dedicated service, my Sony WH1000-XM4 headset started making odd noises in the left ear cup.
 It only occurred when the ANC was enabled, and seemed to be related to head movement or when the headset slips back and forth over the ear.
 The sound was a sort of clicking, clucking noise with some whistling components.
+The same earcup also had a very feint hissing sound, always present but only noticeable when nothing was playing.

 Solutions online